KingMoroAcademy/LazyLoadImages/README.md

 ## Sources and References
 The used images source is pexels.com which allow users to use it's images for free. the idea is from the youtube channel web dev simplified.

+# live demo
+To see a live demo please visit: https://kingmoroacademy.github.io/LazyLoadImages/

+Have a good day